christiansteier/mooclms/docs/source/using_chat.rst

 ----------------
  * Chat has an advantage over a Forum in that it takes place in Real Time.
 It is especially beneficial when the group chatting is not able to meet face to face.
 Examples might be:

     * Regular meetings of staff on large or split campuses to discuss student or curriculum issues;
     * Regular meetings of students doing online courses to enable them to share experiences with others on the same course but potentially in a different city (or country)
     * A teacher working with his students even though he is out of school
     * A student temporarily unable to attend in person chatting with their tutor to catch up with work.
-     * Students out on work experience getting together to discuss their experiences with each other and their tutor
-     * Younger children using chat at home in the evenings as a controlled(monitored) introduction to the world of social networking
+    * Students out on work experience getting together to discuss their experiences with each other and their tutor.     * Younger children using chat at home in the evenings as a controlled(monitored) introduction to the world of social networking

 Why NOT use chat?
 ------------------